Jirka135/instagramhelper/README.md

 ## Features
 Smart Responses: Leverage AI chatbot natural language capabilities to provide intelligent and context-aware responses to comments and direct messages on your Instagram account.

 Caption Generator: Generate catchy and relevant captions for your Instagram posts.
-Just input your photo, and let ChatGPT handle the rest.
+Just input your photo, and let Chatbot handle the rest.

 Hashtag Suggestions: Get suggestions for the best hashtags to use with your posts to maximize reach and engagement.